Skip to main content

 §Bounds checking

 Every ResponseBody has a maximum length beyond which it will return an error, expressed as a u64.
-To override this on the specific ResponseBody, use ResponseBody::with_max_len or ResponseBody::set_max_len
+To override this on the specific ResponseBody, use ResponseBody::with_max_len or ResponseBody::set_max_len.
+The bound is enforced on override bodies as well as transport-backed ones, so a user-set memory cap holds even when middleware has replaced the body with externally-sourced bytes.

 Implementations§